wp-plugins/category-country-aware/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Added filter for use by EU Cookie Law plugins to enable them to only display cookie confirmation banner to visitors from EU.
+* e.g. apply_filters( 'cca_is_EU',$override_list) ) or apply_filters( 'cca_is_EU',$override_list,"AB,CD,EF") ).
+If $override_list is set to TRUE the plugin can specify its own list of countries otherwise the followinfg country codes are assumed to be the EU:
+* "BE,BG,CZ,DK,DE,EE,IE,GR,ES,FR,HR,IT,CY,LV,LT,LU,HU,MT,NL,AT,PL,PT,RO,SI,SK,FI,SE,GB"
+* modified CCA widget to use a modern constructor

 = 0.9.0 =
 * New option to "hide" a CCA widget by default, or for specific category(s)/country(s).
 * New cca_display shortcode option to only show selected content within posts to visitors from particular country(s).
 See online guide or e.g. in readme.txt.